phcom/GGRV.github.io/usecase.md

 netp    nets    blk     mbw     llcmr   llcocc  cpu 0.00    0.00    0.00    0.10    0.08    0.51    0.07
 ```
 The **llcmr** metric shows a ratio of cycles with outstanding LLC misses to all cycles, in this example is 8%.
-Also we had a percentage of memory bus interference usage of 10% (**mbw**).
+Also, we had a percentage of memory bus interference usage of 10% (**mbw**).

 **$ stress-ng --cache 1**